-By analyzing historical data, AI can identify trends and predict future attack vectors.
+AI can identify trends and predict future attack vectors by analyzing historical data.
 This enables organizations to allocate resources effectively, prioritize security measures, and stay one step ahead of cybercriminals.

-Moreover, AI can simulate and model various attack scenarios, allowing defenders to assess their system's resilience and devise robust defense strategies.
+Moreover, AI can simulate various attack scenarios, allowing defenders to assess their system's resilience and devise robust defense strategies.

 By analyzing attack patterns, AI can generate insights that help organizations strengthen their defenses by identifying weak points and implementing targeted security measures.

 Ethical Considerations and Limitations

 While the potential of AI in cybersecurity is immense, it is crucial to address ethical considerations and limitations.
 Transparency, accountability, and data privacy must be carefully managed to ensure AI is used responsibly.